-Given the previous decision to make use of RICS/BCIS cost data as the benchmark figure, each year BCIS are consulted on the movement in the 'headline' figure based upon a combination of incoming housing cost data and the movement with the Building Cost Index.
-This dashboard contains the cost data from RICS/BCIS which applied as at December 2021 and it showed an increase of some 6% on the previous year.
-However, it should be remembered that this percentage increase is common to all industry sectors and does not relate to housing in particular.
+Given the previous decision to make use of BCIS cost data as the benchmark figure, each year BCIS are consulted on the movement in the 'headline' figure based upon a combination of incoming housing cost data and the movement with the Building Cost Index.
+This dashboard contains the cost data from BCIS which applied as at December 2022 and it showed an increase of some 10% on the previous year.
+However, it should be remembered that this percentage increase is common to all industry sectors and does not necessarily relate to housing in particular.

-None of the contribution to the increase this year has been derived from the growth in the cost database for housing projects - this is because the modest number of pieces of data that had been received by RICS/BCIS made a statistically insignificant contribution to the mass of the database.
+None of the contribution to the increase this year has been derived from the growth in the cost database for housing projects - this is because the modest number of pieces of data that had been received by BCIS.
+This lack of fresh data, whilst disappointing, is assumed to be a reflection of the fact that housebuilders (in particular) are reluctant to share such sensitive cost data.
 Accordingly, all of the increase relates to construction inflation over the year.

-The percentage increase is disappointing over the course of the year in question, but is merely a reflection of the general state of the construction economy, rather than any specific trends within the housing sector.
+The percentage increase is disappointing over the course of the year in question but is merely a reflection of the general state of the construction economy, rather than any specific trends within the housing sector and merely reflects construction inflation over the course of the year, which itself mirrors the economy as a whole.